Porcelain Slab vs Sintered Stone: What’s the Real Difference?

 Choosing by familiarity instead of application

 Many buyers are more familiar with porcelain, quartz, or marble language.
-That familiarity can be useful, but it should not replace real project-based comparison.
+That familiarity can be useful, but it should not replace project-based comparison.

 Ignoring format, thickness, and finish